manuel-uberti/manuel-uberti.github.io/_posts/2018-04-23-dcd-round-up.md

-[Srihari Sriraman](https://twitter.com/sriharisriraman) with “Practical Generative Testing Patterns” blew my mind and, if you fancy ratings and such, was as the highlight of the day.
+[Srihari Sriraman](https://twitter.com/sriharisriraman) with “Practical Generative Testing Patterns” blew my mind and, if you fancy ratings and such, was the highlight of the day.
 We all know [test.check](https://github.com/clojure/test.check) is good, but the approach of Srihari to automation, seeding relevant data and testing plausible behaviours left me eager to grab my keyboard and implement something similar.